 Your bid strategy controls how you pay for users to interact with your ads.
-Your bid limit is the most that you’ll pay per click for ads in an ad group.
-Your budget is the average amount that you’re comfortable spending each day on your campaign.
-The budget that you choose is entirely up to you, and you can adjust it at any time.
+Your bid limit is the most you’ll pay per click for ads in an ad group.
+Your budget is the average amount you’re comfortable spending each day on your campaign.
+The budget you choose is entirely up to you, and you can adjust it at any time.

 |Set your bid and budget

-||Include even more information with your ads, such as location information, links to pages on your website and your phone number.
+||Include even more information with your ads, such as location information, links to pages on your website, and your phone number.